Abbasid expeditions to East Africa: Accounts of the expeditions

+Historicity

 According to Neville Chittick, these accounts in the Book of the Zanj must be given up as mythical.
+The authenticity and historical reliability of the Book of the Zanj have been questioned by modern scholars.
+The earliest known copies appear to derive from a single clerk at Malindi in the early 20th century.
+Its account of the Oromo in the Horn of Africa prior to the 16th century is unsupported by earlier written sources.
+The text’s strong Arabizing tendencies, including the replacement of Shirazi and Bantu clan names with Arabic forms and the promotion of the legend of Ham, align it with later coastal chronicles such as the Lamu and Pate chronicles, both of which have been criticized for genealogical fabrication and inconsistencies with archaeological evidence.
+Consequently, some scholars regard the Book of the Zanj as a relatively late composition rather than a reliable early historical source.

 Archaeological evidence does not support extensive Arab or Persian settlement in these places at so early a date.
 He notes, however, that a gold dinar of Hārūn al-Rashīd dated to 798 or 799 has been found at Pemba, which is usually identified with the Qanbalū of Arabic sources.
 He suggests that if the accounts in the Book of the Zanj bear any relation to history it is probably to be found in the early settlement of Muslims on the East African coast associated with this coin find.
 Felix Chami et al. cast doubt on any Arab expeditions to East Africa after that recorded by al-Jāḥiẓ.